venturadan/startup/notes.md

 10. Start class by showing what they will hopefully know (overall picture, a bit of each thing, commandline, debugging, etc.) and what they can't possibly expect to know (html/cs/js/frameworks/react)
 11. not my job to know all the HTML/CSS/etc.  My job is to give mental models, work flow, how to debug/problem solve, find answers, etc.
 12. how to balance focusing on concepts/mental models with actual implementation/code?
+13. how much of this class could be done just using bubble.io (what Spencer is using for "lowcode")?
+How would the experience be different?
+What couldn't be done in bubble.io?
+How much "tax" does bubble impose for server hosting, etc.?

 ## Assignment stuff
 1. CONSOLE: xxyy